 The key questions however, are often the missed ones, so we put together the list.

-Here is the five (5) questions companies miss (but should ask) from the consultant or consultancy to manage your business transformation:
+Here is the five (5) questions companies miss (but should ask) from the consultant or consultancy to manage your business transformation (click the link to skip to the section below):

 1. How can you prove the skills of the Consultant?